 About Our Research

-Dr. McQueen is a clothing and textile scientist in human ecology.
-Her research centres on the physical and physiological interface between humans and textiles, and the complex issues that arise when textiles are worn against the human body.
-She seeks to advance understanding of how textiles perform when being worn and used by people.
-As an experimentalist, Dr. McQueen takes a positivist approach to research as she observes how a textile behaves under various conditions.
-As a human ecologist, Dr. McQueen's research is not restricted to the laboratory.
+Our research centres on the physical and physiological interface between humans and textiles, and the complex issues that arise when textiles are worn against the human body.
+We seek to advance understanding of how textiles perform when being worn and used by people.
+As a human ecologist, our research is not restricted to the laboratory.
 It often involves carrying out wear trials in field conditions in order to examine the interactions between human subjects and their clothing in real life conditions.
-This holistic, human ecological approach defines her research philosophy and background.

 Our current and future research is focused on three main areas related to textiles: (i) odour within textiles; (ii) performance of textiles relating to thermophysiological aspects of clothing comfort and protection; and (iii) sustainability of textiles.

 Nicole Furtak, is presenting her PhD research at the AUTEX International Conference in Corfu, Greece (29-31 May).
 Nice!